oicr-gsi/shesmu/language.md

 Checks whether none, all, or any (some) of the items in the list meet the condition specified in _expr_, which must return a Boolean.

+#### Partitioned Counter
+- `PartitionCount` _expr_

+Produces a tuple with two elements: the first is the number of items for which _expr_ was true, the second is the number of items for which _expr_ was false.

 #### Reduce
 - `Reduce(`_a_ `=` _initialexpr_ `)` _expr_